Tomah Area Montessori School (TAMS) is a free, public charter school within the Tomah Area School District housing student ages 4K – 4th grade.

 This unique school will follow Montessori methods, which motivate students to develop a lifelong love of learning.
 Students learn at their own pace with an individualized curriculum.
 During a long, uninterrupted work period, students move freely around the classroom using specialized, hands-on materials.

 There are two multi-age classrooms: 4K and Kindergarten students are in Children's House, 1st-3rd graders learn together in Elementary One (E1), and 4th graders are in Elementary Two (E2).
 This allows students to work at their own pace and to help each other while creating a collaborative classroom community.

-All students will need to complete the TAMS Admission Form, available below or at the Tomah Area School District Office.
+All students will need to complete the TAMS Enrollment Form, available below or at the Tomah Area School District Office.

 A charter school is unique because a Governance Board made up of parents, educators, and community leaders are responsible for leading the school.
 Although the teachers and principal are employed by Tomah Area School District, because it is a charter, TAMS has more flexibility and independence to carry out its vision.

 Governance Board Members

 Pam Melby, Veronica Stewart, Adam Bubnich, Kathy Wacker, EmmyLou Houston, Cindy Best, Becky Bauman.